 2. You Have To Have A Higher Graduate Degree

-Along with sharp skills, you will also need a graduate degree because government and academics always look out for the qualified economics majors.
+Along with sharp skills, you will also need a graduate degree because the government and academics are always lookouts for qualified economics majors.
 So basically, to get a better position, you have to do a master’s or a doctoral degree to present yourself as an elite in this field and take your career in economics to newer heights.

 The work of a market research analyst is to research and analyze the industries & trends and conclude how services and products should fare in various economic circumstances.
 Market Research Analysts are also trained in designing various studies and collecting data.
 Ultimately, they represent data to clients in a quantifiable form.
 On average, the annual salary of such kind of analyst is more than $71,230.

 An economic consultant utilizes his research and analytical skills to do intensive studies so that companies can improve in distinctive situations.
 The fundamental work of an economic consultant is to consult organizations so that they can improve their performance.
-Such consultants work for organizations in a number of industries like finance, government, healthcare, business, etc. Moreover, economic consultants can also work as an expert witness in legal matters to evaluate economic loss, address regulatory violations, and analyze the intellectual property & antitrust violations.
+Such consultants work for organizations in several industries like finance, government, healthcare, business, etc. Moreover, economic consultants can also work as expert witnesses in legal matters to evaluate the e economic loss, address regulatory violations, and analyze intellectual property & antitrust violations.
 On average, an economic consultant earns more than $112,560 per year.

-Such a manager is able to think numerically and asses the options for benefits and pay.
+Such a manager can think numerically and assess the options for benefits and pay.
 They usually study trends in the market and examine supply and demand for different classes of jobs.
 Compensation and benefits managers take care of the research of pay and benefits in organizations within their industry to draw out a competitive structure for their company’s pay and benefits.
 Moreover, they make reports and represent their research to the senior management and sometimes also work with their company’s human resources department.
 The annual earning of such a manager is more than $130,110.